satori-com/satori-video-sdk-cpp/docs/concepts.md

 meta-data and configuration channel.
 The channel names are derived from the name of the input video channel you provide.
 To publish a message, call `bot_message()` function and specify the channel using one of the `bot_message_kind` `enum` constants.

+The video bot build process statically links the API libraries and external dependencies into the bot executable.
+This simplifies deployment, since the only file you need to deploy is the bot executable itself.

+**Note:** This documentation refers to the SDK as a separate component, although it's actually built into the same executable as your own code.

 The following code snippet shows you the basic structure of a video bot: